-***Please note, this post does NOT contain spoilers***
+***Storks the movie – please note, this post does NOT contain spoilers.***

-Over half term I got to go to the cinema with The Big Guy (aged 7) and The Middle Guy (aged 4) to watch the new 3D computer-animated movie Storks.
+Over the half-term holidays (October 2016), I got to go to the cinema with The Big Guy (aged 7) and The Middle Guy (aged 4) to watch the new 3D computer-animated movie Storks.

 First of all, I must say that it was massively refreshing to watch a children’s movie where no parents die at the start (what is it with the majority of children’s movies featuring the death of one or both parents??
 Finding Nemo, The Lion King, Frozen… the list goes on and on!)
 Yes, one of the main characters is an 18-year-old girl who never got to meet her parents, and you can stop for a moment and think about the sadness of 18 years of parent-child relationship having been missed out on (yes, that’s bad), but when you watch the movie it’s not as bad as it sounds…